infostellarinc/gr-stellarstation/README.md

 ![iq_source_sample](docs/images/iq_source_sample.png)

-Note that we've configured the block to connect to *Satellite ID* "73" (corresponding to the weather satellite [NOAA 19](https://en.wikipedia.org/wiki/NOAA-19)) and given it the path of the StellarStation API Key via *StellarStation API Key Filepath*.
+We've configured the block to connect to *Satellite ID* "76" (corresponding to the weather satellite [NOAA 15](https://en.wikipedia.org/wiki/NOAA-15)) and given it the path of the StellarStation API Key via *StellarStation API Key Filepath*.
+Note that the *Satellite ID* parameter is a string.
+In GRC, you must enclose the ID in quotation marks i.e. "76".

 When this flowgraph runs, the block opens a stream to the StellarStation API, and converts all IQ packets received to a complex stream that can be used in downstream GNURadio blocks.
 We can display a live waterfall plot, save the stream to file, demodulate the data, or anything else GNURadio lets us do!